29 August 2021

 Their calling is met by the sound of the stream rising from the valley bottom, a hundred or so feet below me.
 The stream is also loud.
 It has been so for weeks now.
-It is loud because it is shallow and splashing over rocks; the water low at the end of a dry if not overly sunny summer.
+It is loud because it is shallow, running and chattering over rocks; the water low at the end of a dry if not overly sunny summer.
 It will be loud again in the winter, but with a different voice, a voice born of rushing brown turbulence.

 I am pleasantly suspended between these two sounds; the birds and the river.
 Suspended literally as well as metaphorically, on a seat slung between two trees halfway up the valley side.

 To my right are conifers.
 Majestic.
 Two hundred feet tall or so.
 Western hemlock, planted maybe eighty years ago, native to northwest America but looking naturalized and attractive on this steep hillside.
 Conifers provide a poorer habitat than deciduous woodland, but these trees, I know, are enjoyed by the local marsh tits who harvest their cones.
 They were also visited last winter, I think, maybe, hopefully, by a pair of crossbills, although the birds were high and the identification difficult.

 To my left is scrubby deciduous woodland; a mixture of hazel, oak, and beech; full of tawny owls and, in the summer months, chiffchafs, blackcaps and pied flycatchers.

 The valley itself is a wooded gash in otherwise rolling county; as if a knife had been drawn across proved earth, leaving a cut which opened when the crust was baked.
 But in fact it was ice, not fire, that created this valley; melting ice draining away from beneath the glaciers of the last ice age, ten thousand or so years ago.